Students pour cement into toilets in ‘senior prank’ at NC high school, district says

 BURLINGTON, N.C.
 (WGHP) — A North Carolina school district is investigating a “senior prank” at Williams High School in Burlington — which caused over $4,000 in damages.
 The school system says students “gained entry” overnight and poured cement into the toilets and urinals.

-Alamance-Burlington School System says Williams was not its only school that suffered damages, either.
+Alamance-Burlington School System says Williams was not the only school that suffered damages, either.

 Maintenance crews are cleaning up overturned desks, damaged lockers, graffiti, eggs and trash at several other high schools.
 Other acts of vandalism were also reported across the district.